temporalio/temporal-ecommerce/content/part1.md

 Instead of API endpoints that talk to a database over the network, your API endpoints instead call in-memory _Workflows_ that store state internally.
 Temporal handles persisting the state of your Workflows and distributing your Workflow between Workers as necessary.
-You as the developer are responsible for implementing workflows and activities as normal Go code, Temporal handles the data persistence and horizontal scaling for you.
+You as the developer are responsible for implementing [Workflows](https://docs.temporal.io/docs/go/workflows) and [Activities](https://docs.temporal.io/docs/go/activities) as normal Go code, Temporal handles the data persistence and horizontal scaling for you.

 In this blog post, I'll show how to build a shopping cart using long-lived Workflows.
 You can find the [full source code for this shopping cart on GitHub](https://github.com/vkarpov15/temporal-ecommerce).